Tiny Homes Project

-To document how the tiny house movement has impacted the eradication of homelessness in the greater St. Petersburg area, Celebrate Outreach's board president George Bolden, who also heads a production company, has teamed up with indie filmmaker Mike Nahat to create a documentary film about Celebrate Outreach's tiny home project.
-Titled "A Call to Service," the film's trailer will be released this spring to help with fundraising, and the full version will be released in November 2016 during National Hunger and Homelessness Awareness Week.
+To document how the tiny house movement has impacted the eradication of homelessness in the greater St. Petersburg area, Celebrate Outreach has teamed up with indie filmmaker Mike Nahat to create a documentary film about Celebrate Outreach's tiny home project.
+Titled "A Call to Service," the film's trailer will be released this spring to help with fundraising, and the full version was released in November 2016 during National Hunger and Homelessness Awareness Week.

 [ TOP ]

 Here are some examples of tiny houses from around the nation.
 Which one do you like best?